 "Over my long educational career, I have come to the realization we receive back what we put into our education.
 If you take the time and put in the effort, you will come out ahead when you graduate from this program.
 I have never experienced anything in my educational experiences like the Paralegal Studies program at College of DuPage and what it has to offer."Read Spotlight

 "I have received the best opportunities while going through the Paralegal program.
 Since the program is ABA approved, it will stand out on any application.
 This program built and strengthened my legal knowledge.
 I honestly cannot imagine getting a better education and experience anywhere else."Read Spotlight

 Deborah D'AttomoParalegal Studies

 "COD has a law library and a subscription to Westlaw, the premier legal research database.
-The program coursework has challenged me with legal research and writing assignments that mirror realistic situations.
 Also, serving as an officer of the Paralegal Club has given me the opportunity to work closely with the COD faculty and staff and to develop relationships with fellow students."Read Spotlight

 2014 College of DuPage